pdimens/LepWrap/README.md

 # LepWrap

-LepWrap is a reusable pipeline to use the linkage map software [Lep-Map3](https://sourceforge.net/projects/lep-map3/).
+LepWrap is a reusable pipeline to use the linkage map software [Lep-Map3](https://sourceforge.net/projects/lep-map3/) and the genome assembly map-based anchoring and orienting software [Lep-Anchor](https://sourceforge.net/p/lep-anchor/wiki/Home/).
 It is the Snakemake-based successor to [LepMapp3r](https://github.com/pdimens/LepMapp3r).
 Check out [the wiki](https://github.com/pdimens/LepWrap/wiki) for detailed installation, usage, and workflow information.